Father’s Day gift ideas for the foodie dad

 You can also create your own Father’s Day gift package.
 Just browse the site and pick out your pop’s personal favourites.

 Order your Co-lab Pantry Father’s Day gift pack at colabpantry.com.au.
 It’s recommended for all Father’s Day orders to be placed by August 28 to ensure a timely arrival.
 Gift packs are available for delivery in Victoria, NSW, ACT, South Australia and Queensland.

 Fancy Hank’s online workshop

 Co-lab Pantry is also offering a special Father’s Day online workshop for Melbourne dads from barbecue kings Fancy Hank’s.

-Treat Dad to a one-hour cooking class with Fancy Hank’s very own pitmaster, who’ll teach him how to make some tasty US-inpired barbecue classics.
-Fancy Hank’s will deliver all of the ingredients to his front door, and all he’ll need is a chopping board, mixing bowls, a baking tray and bucket.
+Treat Dad to a one-hour cooking class with Fancy Hank’s very own pitmaster.
+He’ll teach him how to make some tasty US-inspired barbecue classics.
+Fancy Hank’s will deliver all of the ingredients to his front door; all he’ll need is a chopping board, mixing bowls, a baking tray and bucket.
 Oh, and an appetite.

 In the workshop, he’ll learn how to make cornbread scones with jalapeno and peach cream cheese and crispy buffalo wings with cayenne and watermelon hot sauce.
 As a bonus gift, you can pretend to laugh when he makes the requisite Dad joke about flying buffalo.
 The ticket includes two bottles of hot sauce, two kilos of chicken wings and six large scones.